godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 .. image:: img/visual_script36.png

-The first one is "Constant" which allows you to select any value of any type as constant, from an integer (42) to a String ("Hello!").
-In general this node is not used that often because of default input values in *Data Ports*, but it's good to know it exists.
+The first one is "Constant", which allows you to select any value of any type as constant, from an integer (42) to a String ("Hello!").
+In general, this node is not used that often because of default input values in *Data Ports*, but it's good to know it exists.

 The second is the GlobalConstant node, which contains a long list of constants for global types in Godot.
 In there you can find some useful constants to refer to key names, joystick or mouse buttons, etc.

-The third one is MathConstant, which provides typical mathematical constants such as PI, E, etc.
+The third one is MathConstant, which provides typical mathematical constants, such as PI, E, etc.

 Data